polterguy/magic.data.common/README.md

    table:foo
 ```

 The above will result in the following SQL returned to you.
+Notice, if you're using the special implementations,
+such as e.g. **[mysql.read]** or **[mssql.read]** - The returned SQL might vary, according to your dialect.
+But the
+results of the SQL will be compatible.

 ```
 select * from 'foo' limit 25